Seeru-crypto/aurora_front/README.md

-# aurora_front
+# Aurora

 A Next.js portfolio SPA project.
-Created By Fred Oja & Risto Kitsing.
+Created By F.Oja & R.Kitsing.

 Using github actions it builds and publishes the image to a private repo.